hrithik-jha/FakeNewsDet/README.md

 All output will be printed in the terminal.

 ## Viz
 The `plots.py` plots graphs for better inference of the cleaned article after applying NER to identify most commonly written Names or Entities.
+Add custom word disambiguation for plotting.

 ## Doc map
 +-API\